shanicunn/radio-app/README.md

 # I plan to:
 * create a more modern interface
-* allow songs to change on their own upon completion
+* allow songs to change on their own upon completion (Completed 8/7/2020)

 Upload August 7, 2020